hamzaasethi810/asconsultants/DEPLOYMENT.md

 Alternatively, simply push your code with the included `netlify.toml` file, and Netlify will automatically use those settings.

-3. Set this environment variable in Netlify dashboard:
+3. **Important**: Set this environment variable in Netlify dashboard:
    - `VITE_API_URL` - The URL of your deployed backend server (e.g., https://your-backend-app.onrender.com)
+   - Without this variable, the inquiry form will not work!

 4. Deploy your backend separately to a platform like Heroku, Render, or AWS.